Skinny Puppy: In Solvent See tour and HanDover (2009–2012)

-Weapon and subsequent tours (2013–present)
+Weapon, subsequent tours, and Final Tour (2013–2023)

 Skinny Puppy announced that a new album, entitled Weapon, would be released on 28 May 2013.
 The album was inspired by news brought to the band by a former guard at Guantanamo Bay that their music had been used to torture inmates.
 Inspiration also came from the Fukushima Daiichi nuclear disaster and from Ogre's personal views on the human species; in an interview with Vice, Ogre stated that he "view[s] the human being primarily as a weapon, and a lot of the things that we've created have had disastrous effects on us as a species".
 The album was released to generally favorable reviews from critics, several noting the 1980s-esque musical style, and included a re-hashed version of the Remission-era track "Solvent".

 Key told the Phoenix New Times that the band had been dissatisfied with HanDover's production schedule, noting that it had taken them several years to produce the album.
 For Weapon, they made a return to the fast-paced, one-song-a-day style of their early years.
 The decision to remake the song "Solvent" helped to set the album's quickened pace; Key said that the music they were making for the album wouldn't sound correct "If it didn't sound like something we had just made quickly, like in the old days".

 The band released a music video for the song "Illisit" and in October 2013, announced their Live Shapes for Arms Tour, a North American tour starting in January 2014 at The Observatory in Santa Ana, CA. In early 2014, Ogre and Key sent an invoice of $666,000 to the US government for the use of their music at Guantanamo Bay, bringing the issue to the attention of mainstream media outlets.
 Later in 2014, the Alliance of Sound tour was announced, with performances by Skinny Puppy, VNV Nation, Haujobb, and Youth Code.
 However, in early November, Front Line Assembly replaced VNV Nation and the tour was renamed Eye vs. Spy, which was a 17-city North American tour between 28 November to 20 December 2014.